kyeongha-git/Crop-Conquer/README.md

 > - Combining **annotation cleaning** and **YOLO cropping** yields more interpretable models with higher spatial precision,
 > - Although Generative AI–based annotation cleaning completely removes human markings (reaching 100% data reliability), this process is non-reproducible and occasionally alters the damage patterns, indicating a need for further research.

 ---

+📄 For citation, experimental details, and additional documentation, please refer to the paper:
+“Crop and Conquer: A Dual-Pipeline Framework for Trustworthy Visual Classification” (Hwang, K., Suwon University).